AI · SEO · GEO · ChatGPT · Perplexity · Gemini · AI Visibility · Revenue

 Econometric Modeling: Correlating Mentions with Bottom-Line Growth

-2. GEO Intervention: Execute a GEO strategy—optimizing for authoritative citations, statistics, and quotations as recommended by research to increase your mention frequency.
+- GEO Intervention: Execute a GEO strategy by optimizing for authoritative citations, statistics, and quotations as recommended by research to increase your mention frequency.

 Platforms such as NetRanks address this by providing the necessary tracking tools to quantify "Share of Model" and brand sentiment across multiple LLMs, turning what was once a "black box" into a structured data feed for your MMM.
+In our work at NetRanks, we help marketing teams convert raw AI mention data into a structured feed they can plot against sales velocity.
+Quantify your Share of Model.
 By plotting your NetRanks visibility score against your direct sales velocity, you can often find a direct correlation: for every 5% increase in AI recommendation share, there is a corresponding X% reduction in customer acquisition cost (CAC) due to the "pre-sold" nature of the leads entering the funnel.
 This is the "AI Influence-Weighted Attribution" that allows marketing leaders to justify GEO spend not as an experimental budget, but as a core driver of sales efficiency.

 The Dark Funnel and Sales Cycle Velocity

 One of the most profound impacts of high AI visibility is the acceleration of the sales cycle.
-Forbes has noted that marketing is moving from keywords to conversations, and these conversations often happen long before a salesperson is involved.
+Marketing is moving from keywords to conversations, and these conversations often happen long before a salesperson is involved.
 In a B2B context, a prospect might spend hours "talking" to an AI about their problem before ever performing a Google search.

 Discovery Compression